deso2/SOC-Home-Lab/README.md

 <H2>Utilities</H2>

 - Virtual Machine: Oracle VM.
-Great for having a testing in an isolated environment for security purposes.
+Great for testing in an isolated environment for security purposes.

-- pfSense: open-source firewall and router.
+- pfsense: open-source firewall and router.
 In this lab environment, can be used to simulate network traffic, enforce firewall rules, and monitor network acitivity.

 - Active Directory(AD): Centralized Management directory service by microsoft.
 Great for managing users, groups, and computers.